 - Low Exposure Risk (Caution): Workers in this category have minimal to no contact with the general public or other coworkers.
 Individuals that telework fall within this category.
 OSHA does not recommend PPE use for those in the low exposure risk category.

 Employers must also comply with applicable state and local requirements.
 For example, while OSHA does not explicitly require use of masks for retail and restaurant workers, many states have now required such protection.
 New York and Massachusetts now require the use of masks at all times inside grocery stores, pharmacies and other retail stores.
 Other states such as California and Florida do not have such statewide orders, but some local authorities have ordered the use of PPE.
 OSHA and many states, including New York, require employers to provide PPE to the workforce at the employer's expense.

 Deep Cleaning Protocols

 Deep cleaning the workplace should be one of the first tasks that an employer undertakes when reopening a workplace.
-The CDC has published guidance to assist employers in this regard.

 1. Determine What Needs to Be Cleaned

 The CDC makes a clear distinction between cleaning surfaces with soap and water and applying disinfectant.
 Some surfaces need to be cleaned only with soap and water.
 The CDC states that, as an example, surfaces and objects that are not frequently touched need only to be cleaned and need not be disinfected.
 The CDC warns businesses not to apply disinfectant on items used by children, especially any items that children might put in their mouths.
 Items that have been disinfected can be toxic to children if swallowed.
 This is important to consider for restaurants and other businesses that have specific areas for children.